aditi592/Spice-Kitchen-PWA/README.md

 This project is created to allow you to place an order from Zomato API but unfortunately Zomato doesnt provide one for now.
 So we have a login and register screen where a user would Login/Register and then they would be allow to see the menu template that is static and view other details about the restaurant.

+# Description

+If you want to try this project:
+  1. The branch that needs to be pulled is "Final" *Dont judge*
+  2. clone this repo
+  3. npm install insde the "Spicy-Kitchen-PWA" folder to get the modules for Angular
+  4. Inside the "Spicy-Kitchen-PWA" folder there is a server folder which contains the backend (NodeJs Code) which then again you need to run npm install to get the NodeJs code running.
+  5. Inside the server folder you will have to change the path for the MongoDb Cluster Path -> MONGODB_URI => "Spice-Kitchen-PWA/server/config/config.json"
+  6. Thats it.